-- a) providing safe off-road pedestrian, cyclist and mobility scooter or Community Transport access to key village facilities, including the High Street, Primary School and Village College, Recreation Ground and Broad Lane Amenity Area, and - b) applying landscape design criteria in the layout, form and urban design qualities of each site, and - c) incorporating appropriate areas for play (LEAP) unless the site is within 450 metres of alternative provision, and - applying imaginative and original designs to extend and renew the distinctive character and traditions of Cottenham's built environment, especially for designs of affordable homes including homes which should be pepper-potted throughout the site, and - e) requiring as a pre-condition to development that the design of each development respects the fragile nature of Cottenham's drainage network and minimises flood risk by reducing all surface water run-off rates to within local Drainage Board limits, using an adequately-sized and controlled sustainable drainage systems, and - f) requiring that all hard surfaced paths and driveways are permeable, and - g) including financial and legal agreements on provision of long-term maintenance of drainage systems, and - h) where beyond easy walking distance of the centre, making provisions to: - i. enhance public transport connections with the centre, neighbouring villages and transport hubs, and - ii. reduce dependence on cars through segregated cycle-ways and footpaths and accessibility improvements within the village centre such as secure cycle parking, improved pavements and safer crossings.
+- a) providing safe off-road pedestrian, cyclist and mobility scooter or Community Transport access to key village facilities, including the High Street, Primary School and Village College, Recreation Ground and Broad Lane Amenity Area, and - b) ensuring that the layout, form and urban design of the site takes account of the surrounding urban and natural landscapes, and - c) incorporating play and open spaces in accordance with Local Plan standards, and - d) applying imaginative and original designs to extend and renew the distinctive character and traditions of Cottenham's built environment, especially for designs of affordable homes including homes which should be provided in small groups or clusters distributed through the site concerned, and - e) ensuring that the design of each development respects the fragile nature of Cottenham's drainage network and minimises flood risk by reducing all surface water run-off rates to within local Drainage Board limits, using adequately-sized and controlled sustainable drainage systems, and - f) requiring that all hard surfaced paths and driveways are permeable, and - g) including financial and legal agreements on provision of long-term maintenance of drainage systems, and - h) where beyond easy walking distance of the centre, making provisions to: - i. enhance public transport connections with the centre, neighbouring villages and transport hubs, and - ii. reduce dependence on cars through segregated cycle-ways and footpaths and accessibility improvements within the village centre such as secure cycle parking, improved pavements and safer crossings.